Changissnz/selfinterest/README.md

 pre-determined, the complications from potential streamlined into deterministic processes known before they occur, so that after the occurrence is the supporting proof of the argument, which turned out not to be an argument against a plausible counter but a wholesome truth expressed on the actual.
+By default, self-interest has as much demand for control as it does for the understanding.
+And in fact, the two concepts are greatly intertwined with one another, in which control acquired through the unintended coincidence could grant the base for furthering understanding, and actions from understanding for the topic of that understanding actualizes into something much more pronounced in effect, due to the economy of absolute effort concentrated into the one route.